 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The Probe Request Multi-Link element is used to request an AP to provide information of other APs affiliated with the same AP MLD as the AP.
-The inclusion of a Probe Request Multi-Link element in a Probe Request frame identifies it as a Multi-Link probe request.
+The inclusion of a Probe Request Multi-Link element in a Probe Request frame identifies it as a Multi-Link probe request (see 35.3.4 (Discovery of an AP MLD)).

-The format of the Presence Bitmap subfield of the Probe Request Multi-Link element is defined in Figure 9-1002q (Presence Bitmap field of the Probe Request Multi-Link element format).
+The format of the Presence Bitmap subfield of the Multi-Link Control field in a Probe Request Multi-Link element is defined in Figure 9-1002q (Presence Bitmap field of the Probe Request Multi-Link element format).

 9.4.2.312.4 Reconfiguration Multi-Link element